God Will Restore What Was Lost

 • If God had only protected me, I’d still have a job right now.

-It’s not wrong to ache in the space in between pain and resurrection.
+It’s not wrong to ache in the space in between pain and resurrection/restoration.
 It doesn’t mean your faith is small if you cry because everything in you is aching.
 It’s OK to reveal the anguish of your soul to the One who formed you.

 In their pain, Jesus didn’t turn away.
 He didn’t express disappointment or anger at their fragility.
 Instead, He reminded both sisters of who He is.

 This is a powerful lesson to carry with you when you’re still in the darkness of the tomb, when resurrection still feels miles away, and restoration feels like something too painful to even dream of.
 Look to the Resurrection and the Life—to Jesus Himself—to sustain you through this season of heartache.
+God will restore what was lost, and He is with you in the waiting.

 After reminding the sisters of who He is, he went to Lazarus's tomb and ordered the stone to be rolled away.